svvchen/nervxious/_posts/2020-12-31-christmas.markdown

 .

-I couldn't help but think how ridiculous the situation was.
-Using a ladle and a pot, I spent an hour transferring dirty shower water to my toilet on Christmas.
-My plans were cancelled because of the plumbing appointment, and my shower drain was still not fixed.
+This was the most ridiculous, miserable Christmas I've ever had.
+I was transferring my neighbor's runoff shower water from the basin to the toilet, over and over again, with the occasional flush once the toilet was full.

-It was such a fitting end to this year.
+It was such a fitting end to the year.

-There was a moment though, right around when I finished emptying my shower basin, where I was happy.
+There was a moment though, right after I finished emptying my shower basin, where I felt some inkling of happiness.
 I realized that I was more level-headed than I'd expected.
-There was nothing I could do about the situation, and I could let go of some of the anxiety / negative emotions surrounding it.
-And that was something I didn't understand last year, having not gone through the trauma of 2020.
+There was nothing I could do about the situation, so I was letting go of the anxiety and negative emotions associated with it.
+And that was something 2019 me wouldn't have been able to do.

-Slowly, I started re-enjoying my Christmas.
+Slowly, I started enjoying my Christmas.
 I called my parents, ordered some popcorn chicken, and binge watched some fate/zero.
-I had a drink (ok — maybe 3), and played some Christmas music.
+I had a couple drink (ok, maybe 6-10 — I don't remember), and played/sang-along to some Mariah Carey Christmas music.

 And as I turned off my bedroom lights, and closed my eyes, I couldn't help but feel so content with those last hours.
 I fell asleep immediately, dreaming of vaccines, clear pipes, and a nice, hot shower.🚿